 Recently, I had a good conversation with my mom regarding a very popular show: Blue Bloods.
 I don’t watch the show, but I know it has Tom Selleck in it.
 My mom said she liked the show so much wasn’t only because of Tom (sure mom…I know he is hot) but because the show always ended with everyone joining together for a family dinner.

-When I think of a family dinner, I don’t think of any show, but rather the Norman Rockwell thanksgiving feast painting (Freedom from want).
+When I think of a family dinner, I don’t think of any show, but rather the Norman Rockwell Thanksgiving feast painting (Freedom from want).
 Everyone in the family is sitting around anxiously as the turkey arrives at the table.
-I love that iconic painting because it reminds of how special and important family dinners truly are.
+I love that iconic painting because it reminds me of how special and important family dinners truly are.

 - Less likely they are to use drugs, drink, and smoke

 - More likely to get better grades in school

 - Less likely to have mental issues (anxiety, depression)